2025 Bielefeld stabbing attack: Investigations

-Suspect
+Perpetrator

-The suspect is a Syrian from Al-Raqqa.
+The perpetrator is a Syrian from Al-Raqqa.
 According to his passport, he was born on January 1, 1990.
-Der Spiegel reports that he told German authorities that he initially lived in Turkey for four years and then illegally entered Germany with a smuggler, mostly on foot, via Bulgaria, Serbia, Hungary, Slovakia, and the Czech Republic in August 2023, where he first applied for asylum.
+Der Spiegel reported that he told German authorities that he initially lived in Turkey for four years and then illegally entered Germany with a smuggler, mostly on foot, via Bulgaria, Serbia, Hungary, Slovakia, and the Czech Republic in August 2023, where he first applied for asylum.
 He was apparently not registered in the transit countries.
 He cited fear of hostilities and persecution by the Assad regime as the reason for his asylum application.
 In December 2023, he received subsidiary protection from the Federal Office for Migration and Refugees and a residence permit valid until February 2027.
 He was housed in a refugee shelter in Harsewinkel, about 30 kilometers from Bielefeld.
-There were no criminal records to date.
+He had no previous criminal record.